artsy/orbs/src/hokusai/README.md

 - In CircleCI UI > App "Build Settings" > "Advanced Settings", turn the "Enable pipelines" radio to `true`.
 - In the app's `.circleci/config.yml`, set `version: 2.1` at the top of the file.

+If not already configured, a read+write Github key is required for CircleCI.
+Find [instructions for creating and saving this key here](https://github.com/artsy/README/blob/master/playbooks/deployments.md#recommendations).

 To use the orb, within your app's `.circleci/config.yml`, use the hokusai orb for one or all workflow steps.
 It is recommended to use the orb for all steps, but implementation will depend on a particular app's needs.

 See these example PR's for implementation: